Werpherp/PCLU/README.md

 6.2 Lines

 How do you know when to turn when you're driving?
 Thankfully we have the lines, these lines dictate when our robot needs to turn.
 To detect the lines we use color sensor.
-This sensor detects the colors blue and orange.
-Because of the lines we know when to turn and where to turn if left or right
+This sensor detects the color blue and orange.
+Because of the color sensor we can detect the lines to indicate where to turn clockwise or counterclockwise, left or right.
+The blue color indicates counterclockwise and the orange indicates clockwise rotation.

 6.3 Obstacles

 In the obstacle challenge we use camera, this camera detects the obstacles like green and red.
-The camera  Once it detects the color green it needs to turn left and right for the color red.
+Once the camera detects the color green it needs to turn left and right for the color red.
 This camera helps us to know the distance between our robot and the obstacle.
+So it can adjust itself for the remaining time before it hit the obstacles.

 6.4 Open challenge

 for the open challenge we use infrared and color sensors, the infrared sensors detects the inner and outer walls.
 Once the vehicle is near the walls the sensors detects it and adjust itself a bit further the walls.
 The infrared sensors help the car not to bump on the inner and outer walls.
 The color sensor detects the color blue and orange once it detects a color it will turn clockwise or counterclockwise.

 7.0 Parking strategy